Skip to main content

 urlstringYesFull URL of the MCP server endpoint.

-bearer_tokenstringNoIf set, MCPJungle adds Authorization: Bearer <token> to every upstream request.
+bearer_tokenstringNoIf set, Mcpjungle adds Authorization: Bearer <token> to every upstream request.

 headersobjectNoAdditional HTTP headers to forward.
 A "Authorization" entry here overrides bearer_token.